ssb22/web-imap-etc/README.md

 ## webcheck.list

 The list of sites to check is in a text file called `webcheck.list`.
-Each line (apart from blank lines and comments) specifies a URL to fetch and some text to check, optionally followed by a comment.
+Each line (apart from blank lines and comments) specifies a URL to fetch and some text to check, optionally followed by a comment (which starts with a space and a `#`).
 For example:

     http://nice-program.example.com The latest version is 1.0